qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

 1. Ensure that the ModemManager tool isn't running.

    Some Linux distributions include the ModemManager tool, which allows you to configure the mobile broadband.
 When you connect the device in the USB mode, it's identified as a Qualcomm modem, and the ModemManager tries to configure the device.
-As this interferes with the QDL flashing, you must disable the ModemManager before connecting your device.
+Because this interferes with the QDL flashing, you must disable the ModemManager before connecting your device.

    If you are using a Linux distribution with ``systemd``, stop the ModemManager tool using the following command: